-What a glorious feeling it is to watch one of the most iconic dance scenes in history tap and splash its way across Milton Keynes Theatre’s freshly-flooded stage.
+What a glorious feeling it is to watch Singin’ in the Rain tap and splash its way across Milton Keynes Theatre’s freshly flooded stage.

 Happily, director Jonathan Church and choreographer Andrew Wright ensure a superbly staged production and this routine in particular is met with rapturous applause.
 Royal Ballet School trained James Leece makes the role of silent movie matinee idol Don Lockwood his own – with a sprinkling of Kelly-esque mannerisms.
 He buoyantly bounds through the downpour, dashing from puddle to puddle and kicking sweeping sprays of water into the first three rows of the stalls.

 This wonderfully wet and jubilant moment closes the first act (providing time for those who have been doused with a deluge of water to dry off) and leaves everyone grinning from ear to ear.
 The set design uses half a mile of flexible pipe-work and a ten-tonne water tank.
 This system makes a surge of water fall from above, while also pushing water up from below the stage, creating the spectacle of torrential rain.

 Of course, there is much more to this marvellous musical than the incredible 12,000 litres of water used here, and during the vibrant, umbrella-twirling finale.
 Charm, romance and comedy infuse the whole show and all the unforgettable songs are performed with pizzazz.

 The narrative is set in Hollywood in 1927 and wittily satirises the panic surrounding the troubling transitional period from silent movies to ‘talkies’.
 Dashing Don Lockwood and his glamorous blonde screen partner Lina Lamont are Tinseltown’s ‘golden couple’.
 Churning out hit movies for Monumental Pictures, they are expected to pretend to be romantically involved with each other in real life too.